adonisv79/adon-api/README.md

 ```

 ### Environment configurations
-As best practice, the service insist on setting your service level and security risk configurations within the environment.
-The EnvConfig module uses the dotEnv module to load all environment variables in a .env file which populates the config with all environment variables.
+* PORT - sets the prot number where the service will listed to.
+(Default: 3000)
+* SERVER_CORS_ALLOWED_ORIGINS - sets the allowed request origins urls. multiple URLs are divided by semicolon.
+(Default: '*')

-Create a file named '.env' in the root of the application. enter the following
+Either set in your machine environment the values or create a file named '.env' in the root of the application then enter the following
 ```text
 PORT=3000
 SERVER_CORS_ALLOWED_ORIGINS=http://localhost.com;http://bytecommander.com;http://bcomm-local.com
 ```

 You can add more configurations here as much as you like and they can be accessed in code as
 ```javascript 1.6
 import { EnvConfig } from 'adon-api'